mozilla/glean/docs/user/adding-glean-to-your-project.md

 ### Initializing the Glean SDK

-The Glean SDK should only be initialized from the main application, not individual libraries.
-If you are adding Glean support to a library, you can safely skip this section.
 Please also note that the Glean SDK does not support use across multiple processes, and must only be initialized on the application's main process.

 An excellent place to initialize Glean is within the `application(_:)` method of the class that extends the `UIApplicationDelegate` class.